 You know the drill - a used car dealer buys a Junker at auction with a check engine light.
+Or the battery is dead becaue it's been sitting for two weeks and the monitors are not set.
 No one wants it because you can't sell it without a certificate of compliance.
 So, they buy it, install a simulator with a DLC connector in the stock location, take it for an inspection, get a passing certificate, and flip the car for a healthy profit.

 You also know the guy down the street, instead of fixing the blown cat for \$1000 will offer to "help" a customer pass the inspection for \$200.
-They install a simulator with a DLC connector in the stock location, take it for an inspection, get a passing certificate, and save their customer hundreds of dollars
+They install a simulator with a DLC connector in the stock location, take it for an inspection, get a passing certificate, and save their customer hundreds of dollars.